bretmullinix/openshift-idm-cluster-on-aws/part5-register-idm-client/readme.md

           register: ec2_info
       ```

-      The task gets information from AWS about all the EC2 instances.
+      The following task will delete the EC2 instance used to run the molecule tests.

       ```yaml
        - name: terminate